JedDataScience/RetroAzureBlobMetadataStorage/README.md

 **Alternatives Considered:**
 - **Real Azure Blob Storage**: Requires subscription and cloud resources (not needed for local dev)
-- **MongoDB**: Overkill for simple file storage needs and didnt want my images/files stores in this way.
+- **MongoDB**: Overkill for simple file storage needs and didnt want my images/files stored in this way.
 I wanted an infinite Blob :0.

 ### Tradeoffs